-State funeral for Marshal of Indian Air Force Arjan Singh today
+Farewell Marshal Arjan Singh: With 17-gun salute, fly past, last rites held

-Preparations for the last rites ceremony of Marshal of the Indian Air Force Arjan Singh are underway.
+With a 17-gun salute and a fly past, Marshal of the Indian Air Force Arjan Singh was on Monday laid to rest at Brar Square in Delhi's Cantonment area.

+The national flag to fly at half-mast in Delhi as a mark of respect to the late five-star ranked air force officer.
 Hero of 1965 India-Pakistan war Marshal Arjan Singh passed away on Saturday evening.

-Mortal remains of Marshal Arjan Singh is being taken in a gun carriage to Brar Square for the last rites ceremony.
-The state funeral of Marshal Arjan Singh will be held on Monday at 10 am.
-The national flag will be flown at half-mast in Delhi as a mark of respect to the late five-star ranked air force officer.
+Fly past held, tributes being paid at last rites ceremony of Marshal of the Air Force #ArjanSingh at Delhi's Brar Square. pic.twitter.com/fIYWf15TyM— ANI (@ANI) September 18, 2017

+Former Prime Minister Manmohan Singh, Defense Minister Nirmala Sitharaman laid wreath and paid tributes to Marshal of Air Force Arjan Singh at Brar Square.
+Also, IAF Chief BS Dhanoa and Chief of Naval staff Sunil Lamba paid homage.

-Delhi: Mortal remains of Marshal of Air Force #ArjanSingh being taken to Brar Square in a gun carriage for the last rites ceremony. pic.twitter.com/R9vwSMJkpC— ANI (@ANI) September 18, 2017
+Delhi: Defence Minister Nirmala Sitharaman lays wreath & pays tributes to Marshal of Air Force #ArjanSingh, at his last rites ceremony. pic.twitter.com/BaF9lFotTJ— ANI (@ANI) September 18, 2017

+Singh's mortal remains were carried on a gun carriage to Brar Square for the state honours and the last rites.
+The funeral procession from his Kautilya Marg residence to Brar Square included an Air Force band.

+President Ram Nath Kovind and Prime Minister Narendra Modi visited Singh's residence yesterday and paid glowing tributes to the war hero.

 Arjan Singh died at 7.47 pm on Saturday after suffering a heart attack.
 He was 98.
 Singh, 98 India's oldest, five-star ranked air force officer, was admitted to the Army's Research and Referral hospital on Saturday morning.